Alash'le Abimiku: Research and career

 Gallo and Abimiku opened the International Center for Scientific Culture—World Laboratory AIDS Research Center in Jos.
 Whilst Abimiku had planned to isolate a particular strain of HIV, she found she had to concentrate on basic screening and community education.
-Eventually she studied the HIV strain that is prevalent in Nigeria; identifying that it was the non-B subtype related to the HIV subtype G. Abimiku called for African strains to be included in AIDS Vaccine studies.
+Eventually, she studied the HIV strain that is prevalent in Nigeria; identifying that it was the non-B subtype related to the HIV subtype G. Abimiku called for African strains to be included in AIDS Vaccine studies.
 In 2004 she helped to establish a partnership with Nigeria using funding from the President's Emergency Plan for AIDS Relief (PEPFAR).
 Abimiku studies the role of HIV in disease pathogenesis and the effects of tuberculosis (TB) and HIV co-infection.
-She has considered the molecular epidemiology and evolution of subtypes and resistance of HIV, development of cohorts for HIV epidemiological studies and the epidemiology of selected viruses.
+She has considered the molecular epidemiology and evolution of subtypes and resistance of HIV, the development of cohorts for HIV epidemiological studies and the epidemiology of selected viruses.

-People in Nigeria are some of the most likely to suffer from TB and HIV in the world, which makes them likely to suffer from multi-drug-resistant tuberculosis (MDR-TB), an airborne disease.
+People in Nigeria are most likely to suffer more from this TB and HIV in the world, which makes them more likely to suffer from multi-drug-resistant tuberculosis (MDR-TB), an airborne disease.
 In 2010 Abimiku and the Institute of Human Virology Nigeria opened a Biosafety Level-3 laboratory, the first of its kind in Africa, to research the prevalence of MDR-TB.
 The laboratory, which is containerised with pre-filters to withstand the dry and dusty winds can also assess for extremely drug-resistant TB (XDRTB).
-It includes a negatively pressurised laboratory that allows for handling of infectious agents.
+It includes a negatively pressurised laboratory that allows for the handling of infectious agents.
 This laboratory supported the UNAIDS 90-90-90 targets and early diagnosis.

 In 2012 Abimiku developed an International Society for Biological and Environmental Repositories (IBSER) repository that can process and store biological samples.
 The repository was supported by the National Institutes of Health Human Heredity and Health in Africa (H3 Africa) program, which was initiated by Charles Rotimi.

-She has been involved with the PEPFAR transition to a situation where local governments and indigenous organisations are responsible for caring for HIV infected individuals.
+She has been involved with the PEPFAR transition to a situation where local governments and indigenous organisations are responsible for caring for d individuals.
 The Institute of Human Virology Nigeria is acting to support the move toward local ownership.
 In 2018 she co-founded the International Research Centre of Excellence located in the Institute of Human Virology Nigeria.
 The centre will focus on building the capacity of African scientists as well as supporting research that affects the country.